FreeeUp CEO Nathan Hirsch was interviewed about how he felt limited in the corporate world and wanted to break free and make his own future.

-FreeeUp went through growing pains just the same as any company.
+FreeeUp went through growing pains just the same as any business.
 Nathan and his business partner Connor Gillivan strove to find that true value add.
 They knew that one of the major pain points in the eCommerce market was linked to hiring.
 It was just so hard to find reliable workers.
 After a few months, they discovered the formula for how they would add the most value.

 The prospect of failure

 Nate admits that there were ups and downs throughout his journey running multiple online ventures.
 There were devastating experiences, but he and Connor have always had a positive attitude about challenging events.
 Everything happens for a reason, so failure is not an option.